grrlgeek/sql-docs/docs/t-sql/statements/copy-into-transact-sql.md

 ### Control plane permissions

-To execute the `COPY INTO` command, a user must first be granted access to the data warehouse through **Manage access** in the [Workspace](https://learn.microsoft.com/en-us/fabric/data-warehouse/workspace-roles).
-Additionally, data warehouse access can be shared with a user via [Item Permissions](https://learn.microsoft.com/en-us/fabric/data-warehouse/share-warehouse-manage-permissions) in the Fabric portal.
+To execute the `COPY INTO` command, a user must be granted membership to a workspace role through **Manage access** in the [Workspace](/fabric/data-warehouse/workspace-roles).
+Additionally, access to the Fabric warehouse item can be shared via [Item Permissions](/fabric/data-warehouse/share-warehouse-manage-permissions) in the Fabric portal.

 ### Data plane permissions

-Once the user has been granted control plane permissions through Workspace Roles or Item Permissions, if they only have read permissions at the [data plane level](https://learn.microsoft.com/en-us/fabric/security/permission-model#compute-permissions), administrators must also grant INSERT and ADMINISTER DATABASE BULK OPERATIONS via T-SQL commands to the user.
+If a user has been granted [control plane permissions](#control-plane-permissions) through workspace roles or item permissions, but only have read permissions at the [data plane level](/fabric/security/permission-model#compute-permissions), administrators must also grant the INSERT and ADMINISTER DATABASE BULK OPERATIONS permissions via T-SQL commands to the user.
 This follows the principle of least privilege.

+For example, the following T-SQL script grants these permissions to an individual user via their Microsoft Entra ID.

 ```sql
 GRANT ADMINISTER DATABASE BULK OPERATIONS to [mike@contoso.com];